Prerequisites: None. Credits: 4

 Time: Wednesday, 8:20 a.m. - 12noon

-This course is an introduction to creative practices within digital technologies specifically focused on Internet based fine art projects.
-A broad survey of digital arts is examined in tandem with an overview of software including BBEdit, Photoshop and others.
+This course is an introduction to creative practices within digital technologies specifically focused on Internet based projects.
+A broad survey of digital arts is examined in tandem with an overview of software including BBEdit, Adobe Photoshop, Flash and others.
 Students apply knowledge and skills to web-based creative projects throughout the term.
 There are lectures, reading assignments, studio projects and critiques during the course designed to aid the student in developing visual literacy and critical thinking skills in relation to the digital arts.

 Active student participation throughout all aspects of this course will make your experience much more meaningful and is necessary for the successful completion of the assigned work.
 There are reading/research assignments, weekly discussions, student presentations, critiques and the production of work during this course.
 Students are expected to be present for all class meetings.
 Please email me if you must miss a class.
-Chronic lateness and/or more than 2 absences will seriously jeopardize your standing in this course.
+More than 2 absences will seriously jeopardize your standing in this course.

 Students will be evaluated based on the following: Participation/attitude, creative/conceptual work, technical dexterity and progress over the term.